Configure security settings

 If you enable multifactor authentication for your organization, you must designate at least two administrators who will receive email requests to disable multifactor authentication as needed on member accounts.
 ArcGIS Online sends emails on behalf of members who request help with multifactor authentication through the Having trouble signing in with your code? link (on the page where the member is asked to provide the authentication code).
 At least two administrators are required to ensure that at least one will be available to help members with any multifactor authentication issues.

 Multifactor authentication works with ArcGIS accounts in Esri apps that support OAuth 2.0.
-This includes the ArcGIS Online website, ArcGIS Desktop 10.2.1 and later, ArcGIS apps, My Esri, and apps in ArcGIS Marketplace.
-In ArcGIS Desktop 10.2.1 and later, multifactor authentication can be used to connect to ArcGIS Online services from the ready-to-use services node in the catalog window.
+This includes the ArcGIS Online website, ArcGIS Pro, ArcGIS apps, and My Esri.

 Multifactor authentication must be disabled to access apps without OAuth 2.0 support.
-For some apps—such as ArcGIS Desktop 10.2.1 and later—that support OAuth 2.0, multifactor authentication must still be disabled before making a connection from ArcGIS Desktop to ArcGIS Server services available as part of ArcGIS Online.
+For some apps that support OAuth 2.0, multifactor authentication must still be disabled before making a connection to ArcGIS Server services available as part of ArcGIS Online.
 This includes geocoding and geoprocessing services that perform routing and elevation analysis.
 Multifactor authentication must also be disabled when storing credentials with Esri premium content.

 Email verification